Vice President of Neuroscience,

 Dr Kaptchuk is a Professor of Medicine and Professor of Global Health and Social Medicine at Harvard Medical School.
 He is the director of the Program in Placebo Studies and herapeutic Encounter (PiPS) hosted at the Beth Israel Deaconess Medical Center.
 PiPS is a multi-disciplinary network of Harvard-wide researchers from a broad range of disciplines.
 Ted has over 200 publications have made significant contributions to what we know (or think we know) about placebo effects.

-Prof. Kaptchuk will speak on : “Harnessing the effect of Placebo”
+Prof. Kaptchuk will speak on : “Placebo Effects in Medicine”

 He has served as Professor and Chairman of the Department of Neurological Surgery and Co-Director of the UF Health Jacksonville Neuroscience Institute at the University of Florida College of Medicine in Jacksonville, FL.
 He most recently served as the Founding Director of the Marcus Neuroscience Institute and Director of the Harvey Sandler Center for Neurosurgery in Boca Raton, FL.
 He has been the recipient of many national and international honors and awards and has been listed in the Best Doctors in America.
 He has authored several textbooks and published 300 peer review journal articles